Panentheism: Zen Buddhism

+Pure Land Buddhism

 Christianity

 Panentheism is also a feature of some Christian philosophical theologies and resonates strongly within the theological tradition of the Eastern Orthodox Church.
 It also appears in process theology.
-Process theological thinkers are generally regarded in the Christian West as unorthodox.
-Furthermore, process philosophical thought is widely believed to have paved the way for open theism, a movement that tends to associate itself primarily with the Evangelical branch of Protestantism, but is also generally considered unorthodox by most Evangelicals.
+Process theological thinkers are generally regarded as unorthodox in the Christian West.
+Furthermore, process philosophy is widely believed to have paved the way for open theism, a movement that tends to associate itself primarily with the Evangelical branch of Protestantism but is also generally considered unorthodox by most evangelicals.

 Catholic panentheism

-A number of ordained Catholic mystics (including Richard Rohr, David Steindl-Rast, and Thomas Keating) have suggested that panentheism is the original view of Christianity.
-They hold that such a view is directly supported by mystical experience and the teachings of Jesus and Saint Paul.
-Richard Rohr surmises this in his 2019 book, The Universal Christ:
+A number of ordained Catholic writers (including Richard Rohr, David Steindl-Rast, and Thomas Keating) have suggested that panentheism is the original view of Christianity.
+They hold that such a view is directly supported by mystical experience and the teachings of Jesus and Paul the Apostle.
+Richard Rohr surmises this in his 2019 book The Universal Christ:

 Similarly, David Steindl-Rast posits that Christianity's original panentheism is being revealed through contemporary mystical insight: